ryfont/pixel/README.md

 - [ ] eraser processes click events on invisible fill
   - [ ] would be nice to indicate somehow what element is going to be deleted
 - [ ] indicate firebase connection status to user:
+- [ ] ask for confirmation when leaving game

 ```js
 firebaseRef.child('.info/connected').on('value', function(connectedSnap) {